Benign prostatic hyperplasia (BPH), more commonly known as an enlarged prostate, affects

 Nettle root tea

 Hibiscus can affect blood sugar levels and blood pressure, and it can interact with acetaminophen (Tylenol).
-Do not take within two weeks of a scheduled surgery.
+Do not take within 2 weeks of scheduled surgery.

 If you don’t want to drink cup after cup of green tea, there are other ways to include it in your diet.
 The possibilities are endless once you start to think outside the cup.